lenscas/tealr/README.md

 ### Compile inline teal code into lua

-Both rlua and mlua allow you to run lua code embedded in your application.
+Mlua allow you to run lua code embedded in your application.

 Similarly, tealr allows you to compile embedded teal code to lua while compiling your application.
-This can then be executed by rlua and mlua.
+This can then be executed by mlua.

 This means that you can make use of teal's static type system even for small scripts inside your rust codebase.